mmz-potsdam/gdr-histories/README.md

     ./bin/console source:tiles data/tei/source-00001.de.xml

-(`convert` from the ImageMagick packaged is called to generate the tiles in `public/viewer/source-00001/`)
+(`convert` from the ImageMagick package is called to generate the tiles in `public/viewer/source-00001/`)

 And generate the METS-container needed for `iview`